149th Street–Grand Concourse station: Elevators

 When the station was first opened, the only way to exit the station was through two elevators.
-The elevators had four levels: one at the northbound lower level platform, one at the level of a pedestrian overpass connecting the two lower level platforms at their southern ends, one at the mezzanine of the upper level platforms (added when those platforms were opened), and one at a street-level headhouse.
+The elevators had four levels: one at the northbound lower level platform, one at the level of a pedestrian overpass connecting the two lower level platforms at their southern ends, one at the mezzanine of the upper level platforms, and one at a street-level headhouse.
 When the elevators were opened up for service, they were considered state-of-the-art at the time, holding up to 20 people.
 The elevators closed in 1975.

 As of 2020, the MTA planned to rebuild one of the two original elevators so that it operates from the headhouse to the pedestrian overpass above the lower level platforms, and build two new elevators with three stops.
 One elevator would have stops at both Manhattan-bound platforms and the overpass, and the other would have stops at both northbound platforms and the overpass.
 A new fare control area would be built somewhere in the overpass level.
 Construction began in mid-2021.